mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 print(sd)
 ```
 ![image](images/auto_activation.png)

-_**NB**_: it is not guaranteed that _any_ DSL supported by the `umlcharter` allows a granular tuning and control over the activation.
-In the worst scenario any piece of code related to the activation of the participants will be just ignored.

 A more complex example involving multiple participants using various DSLs:
 ```python
 from umlcharter import SequenceDiagram, Mermaid, PlantUML, D2